BuddyForms/BuddyForms-Custom-Login/readme.txt

 == Description ==

-BuddyForms Custom Login is a powerful plugin that allows you to create a fully customized login and registration experience for your WordPress website.
-It seamlessly integrates with BuddyPress and offers a range of features to enhance your user login and registration processes.
+Create a fully customized login and registration experience for your WordPress website.
+Seamlessly integrates with BuddyPress.
+Ritch Features to enhance your user login and registration processes.

-With BuddyForms Custom Login, you can easily customize the login and registration forms to match your site's branding.
-You have full control over the fields, layout, and design.
-It also enables BuddyForms registration, allowing users to access their profiles directly from the front end of your site.
+With BuddyForms Custom Login, you can easily Create a private community and make Login required for your BuddyPress Network and WordPress Site.
+Customize the login and registration forms to match your site's branding.
+You have full control over the login url, the login redirect and the registartion form.

-Change the Registration Link
-Change the Redirect after login
-Create a private site or Network make your site Private
-Make your community private
-Redirect logged off users to a login and create a private site or network Select Public Accessible Pages or Public Accessible Post Types

 ####Features

-##Customizable login and registration forms
-Customizable login form: Easily modify the design, fields, and labels of the default WordPress login form.
-Registration form builder: Create custom registration forms with the fields and validation rules you need.

 ##Seamless integration with BuddyPress
 Seamless integration with BuddyForms: Use this plugin in conjunction with BuddyForms to extend the functionality and create advanced user management solutions.

-##Front-end login and registration
+##Customizable login and registration forms

-##User profile management
-User profile builder: Customize the user profile page with additional fields and information.

-##Support for custom fields
-User profile builder: Customize the user profile page with additional fields and information.

-##User-friendly interface
-Whether you're building a community site with BuddyPress or simply want to enhance the default login experience on your WordPress site, BuddyForms Custom Login is the perfect solution.

-#### Options of the Settings Page
+Customizable login.
+Add to any page

-> * Login Page
+## Login Page
-	** Select the page you want to use for the redirect.
+Select the page you want to use for the global Login.
 > * Display Login Form?
 	** Overwrite the page content
 	** Above the content
 	** Under the content
 	** Use the Shortcode

-> * Display Registration Link?
+## Display Registration Link?
     ** Select a registration page to rewrite the registration Link

-> * Redirect after Login
+## Redirect after Login
     ** Select a page you like to use for the redirect.
     ** redirect to the user profile or any custom URL

-> * Enable a private site or network
+## Enable a private site or network
     ** Redirect logged off users to a login and create a private site or network ** Select public Accessible Pages
     ** Select public Accessible Post Types